 Brienne watches the broken tower in the blizzard, but she sees no light in the window.

 At Castle Black, Aemon is growing incoherent.
 As he rambles on about Egg, Gilly tries to get Sam off to bed.
 Sam refuses to leave; Aemon was always good to him.
-The latter gets off his Famous Last Words, "Egg...
+The latter gets off his last words, "Egg...
 I dreamed... that I was old."

 He's cremated the next morning, Samwell gives his eulogy.